The light was off, bed was rough: Liquorose spills tea about Dubai with Emmanuel

-The Bed Was Rough and the Girl Sat at the Edge With Facemask: Liquorose Reveals Details of Dubai With Emmanuel
+Bed Was Rough, the Girl Sat at the Edge With Facemask: Liquorose Reveals Details of Dubai Trip With Emmanuel

 - Big Brother Naija ex-lovers Liquorose and Emmanuel sparked reactions on social media after they decided to talk about their time in Dubai